 This skink has a long, wedge-shaped snout with a countersunk lower jaw shaped like a basket.
 Its long, tapered compact body is covered with smooth, shiny scales that may appear only to the untrained eye, and its legs are short and sturdy with long, flattened, and fringed shovel-like feet.
 The tail is short, tapering to a fine point.
 The coloration of this species is considered attractive, being yellow caramel with brown-black cross bands.
 This lizard also has bead-like eyes, so it can close them to keep sand out of its eyes.
 Similarly, its nostrils are tiny to keep the sand out of its nose and lungs.

 Animals Living in Sand Dunes: The Devil-Headed Saharan Snake

 This genus is nocturnal and terrestrial (not known to climb into bushes), often hiding by burying themselves in the sand.
 Although often described as slow-moving, these snakes are also capable of sidewinding.
 When doing so, they can move quickly across the sand.

-Cerastes species are not known to be particularly ill-tempered (“fairly placid”), but when threatened they will often stand their ground and form C-shaped coils that are rubbed together to produce a rasping or crackling sound, similar to Echis.
+Cerastes species are not known to be particularly ill-tempered (“fairly placid”).
+Still, when threatened, they will often stand their ground and form C-shaped coils that are rubbed together to produce a rasping or crackling sound, similar to Echis.
 This is called stridulation.
 With enough provocation, they will strike from this position.

-These snakes are capable of “sinking” quickly down into loose sand, using their keeled, angled and serrated lateral scales in a rocking motion.
+These snakes can “sink” quickly into loose sand, using their keeled, angled, and serrated lateral scales in a rocking motion.
 This process begins at the tail and moves forward until the entire head is buried and only the eyes and nostrils are exposed.
-They can bury themselves this way whether in an outstretched or a coiled position.
+They can bury themselves this way in an outstretched or coiled position.

 Animals Living in Sand Dunes: Sociable lapwing